 Wearing a mask.
-As of the start of the semester, all students attending class in person must be wearing a mask or other appropriate face covering.
+If you are attending the class in person, you must be wearing a mask or other appropriate face covering.
 Coverings that are acceptable include some kinds of folded bandannas, gaiters, or scarves, as long as: it covers both your nose and mouth, with two layers of cloth, fitted relatively snugly around the edges, and reduces aerosols (i.e. it's relatively tightly woven, not very stretchy, and doesn't have an "exhaust port").
+If you are medically unable to wear a mask, my accommodation is the same as for other medical needs: you can attend via Zoom link.
 If you show up to class without a face covering, you will be required to put one on or leave.
-If you are medically unable to wear a mask, please contact the Accessibility Resources Office to help you work out an accommodation.
+(Students connected via Zoom link do not need to wear masks, obviously.)